danushkhanna/MoRT/README.md

 # **Getting Started**

-Here are the steps to get Mort up and running on your local machine:
+Here are the steps to get MORT up and running on your local machine:

 - Install PyCharm, an integrated development environment for Python.
 - Install Anaconda, a distribution of the Python and R programming languages for scientific computing.